BrettFelton/ChessPython/README.md

 - `game.py`: game loop, turn handling, restart flow
 - `board.py`: board setup, drawing, turn validation, piece movement
 - `pieces/`: movement rules and rendering per piece type

+## Contributing

+Contributions are welcome.

+1. Fork the repository.
+2. Create a feature branch.
+3. Make your changes and keep code style consistent with the project.
+4. Run the game locally with `uv run main.py` to verify behavior.
+5. Open a pull request with a clear summary of what changed and why.